24 Commercial Street, Lerwick, Shetland Islands,

 As you would expect, our local Tourist Information Office always has an up to date 'What's On' list and, in addition, they have a very complete list of places to visit and Sightseeing Tours.

-are several experienced local tour operators offering visitors
+are several experienced local tour operators offering visitors access

-be apparent if you were unaccompanied.
+if you were unaccompanied.